debitoor/express-timeout-handler/README.md

   // If omitted there is no default timeout on endpoints
   timeout: 3000,

   // Optional.
-This will be the error passed to the next-function if a timeout
+This function will be called on a timeout and it MUST
-  // happens.
-It can be an object or a function that returns the error to be
+	// terminate the request.
-  // used.
-If omitted a default error is used.
+	// If omitted the module will end the request with a default 503 error.
-  error: {
+  onTimeout: function(req, res) {
-    msg: 'Service unavailable.
-Please try again.',
+    res.status(503).send('Service unavailable.
+Please retry.');
-    statusCode: 503
   },

   // Optional.
 Define a function to be called if an attempt to send a response